 The Academy's Scientific Program offers scientists, educators, and clinicians the opportunity to exchange the latest information in optometry and vision science in two formats, research paper presentations and scientific posters.
+The Scientific Program is open to everyone and it is not required that you be an Academy member.

 - Scientific Research Presentation (paper/poster)